taydev/compendium/TERMS.md

-# Compendium - Creation Suite Terms of Service
+# Compendium - Terms of Service

-Compendium, either through the Discord Bot or through its Creation Suite, allows Users to create their own homebrew content for Dungeons & Dragons 5th Edition hosted through the Compendium platform, and to share their created content through the Compendium Content Browser so that other Users may use their created content within their own campaigns.
+Compendium, either through the Discord Bot or through its Studio interface, allows Users to create their own homebrew content for Dungeons & Dragons 5th Edition hosted through the Compendium platform, and to share their created content through the Compendium Content Browser so that other Users may use their created content within their own campaigns.
 In these Terms, this content will be referred to as "User Content", and the services Compendium provides are referred to